Top 10 things to do in Toowoomba for kids and parents

-If you love mountain biking then Jubilee Park is the place to head.
-There are several bike tracks throughout the park for all different levels of riders.
+If you love mountain biking then Jubilee Park and the new Stenner St skills park are the place to head.
+There are several bike tracks throughout, for all different levels of riders.
 These tracks have been developed and maintained by the Toowoomba Mountain Bike Club, so take a look at their website for all the necessary information.

 4. Tick Tock Escape Room

 For the older kids take a look at the Tick Tock Escape Room where your aim is to escape from the locked room by solving puzzles and mysteries with a themed story.
 With rooms like the submarine escape and Da Vinci, it sounds like something fun and different to do.

 Street art has brought life to a large number of alleyways and buildings throughout the Toowoomba CBD.
 What were once dull and dingy, are now interesting and fun to explore.
 Often you’ll now find cafés down alleyways where once there was nothing.
 Thanks to the First Coast Festival which began in 2014, Toowoomba now boasts one of the largest outdoor galleries in Australia with over 80 murals throughout the city.
 The Festival is generally held each May.